We’re back, baby!

 Bottega Linka is a casual Italian restaurant with a beautiful interior and a great selection of mostly natural Italian wines.
 It offers nice warm dishes, along with a salad bar.
 It belongs to the La Collezione group (think Aromi, La Finestra, Amano and all the Bottega bistros.)

-On Christmas Eve, they have an a la carte menu that features escargots, seafood tarragon soup, Skrei cod with warm potato salad, chocolate cake with Xmas spices.
+On Christmas Eve, they have an a la carte menu that features escargots, lobster velouté, seafood spaghetti or veal ossobuco and pannetone.

-The cool and immensely popular Vietnamese/Asian restaurant in the Anděl area with bar seating around an open kitchen – and the most recent addition to Michelin’s Prague guide – may be closed on Christmas Eve, but they do have a NYE menu that consists of 10 courses and costs CZK 2,490 with an optional wine pairing for CZK 890.
-It starts at around 6pm and who knows when it’s going to end.
+The cool and immensely popular Vietnamese/Asian restaurant in the Anděl area with bar seating around an open kitchen – and the most recent addition to Michelin’s Prague guide – may be closed on Christmas Eve, but they do open on 28 December and stay open on NYE for both lunch and dinner, although they don’t seem to be preparing any special NYE menu.
+Which does not have to be a bad thing – their dinner menu is excellent.

 The younger sister of Taro in the Brumlovka area that serves cool Asian dishes to share is closed for Christmas, but will be open for NYE, and will serve a NYE lunch between 12 and 3pm, and NYE dinner!
-The lunch consists of six courses (includes the now famous rending on milk bread with truffle) and costs CZK 1590 with CZK 890 optional wine pairing, and the dinner consists of eight courses and costs CZK 2490 with again CZK 890 optional wine pairing.
-Given the size of the venue and the food, this could be pretty fun actually!
+The lunch consists of six courses (with the likes of a soft shell crab bao, Robata grill chicken Satay or Vietnamese duck) and costs CZK 2590.
+Add cocktails and a live DJ, and this could be really fun!

 The two Michelin-starred restaurants are both closed for Christmas and open on NYE but now only accept entries in their waitlist – they are fully booked already.
 Still, one can dream!
 (But you have to dream real hard – La Degustation’s wait list has twenty on it people already.)

-The OG of good eating in the Karlín district will be closed for Christmas (they do offer Christmas bread and other eat-at-home offerings) but will offer a NYE menu for two: shrimp cocktail, escargot croquettes, steak with foie gras and truffle, raspberry macron and creme brûleé.
-Prepare to shell out CZK 1990 for the entire menu for two.
+The OG of good eating in the Karlín district will be closed for Christmas but will offer a NYE menu: their charcuterie made in house, Panco-encrusted sweetbreads, steak with foie gras and truffle, and pear crumble with vanilla ice cream.
+Prepare to shell out CZK 1180 for the entire menu but be ready to be out of the restaurant at 10pm.
+Not a problem – just finish the night at Liquid Office bar nearby for fantastic drinks and a bit of a quieter evening.

 The modern Czech pub with a focus on all things dumplings in the Vinohrady district will actually stay open throughout Christmas Eve until 10pm and in addition to their standard menu will serve escargots, which will be available through 26 December.

-The lively and casual French restaurant will be open for Christmas Eve lunch and have a menu based on escargots (served three ways), oysters and loads of seafood.
+The lively and casual French restaurant will be open for Christmas Eve lunch and have a menu based on escargots – two seatings only until 3pm.

 Aureole is a swanky restaurant on top of a high-rise building in the Pankrác district (don’t panic – it’s just a short Uber ride from the centre).
-They used to serve great Christmas Eve dinners but apparently don’t serve one this year, offering a finish-at-home Christmas meal box instead.
+They used to serve great Christmas Eve dinners but apparently don’t serve one this year and will close for the entire holiday.

 However, they do offer tickets for their „NYE in the sky“ dinner.
-The tickets range from Black to Diamond (depending on the seating) and from CZK 6900 to CZK 8900.
+The tickets range from Black to Diamond (depending on the seating) and from CZK 8200 to CZK 10000 (part of the difference is whether you get a seating with a view), and they’re nearly fully booked.
 They include a 7-course meal with Champagne, midnight snack and toast, live music and a DJ.

 So morning coffee on the 24th will be easy: both Kafemat and onesip coffee, our two specialty coffee staples, will be open.
 Prepare to wait though.
 Bubeneč’s mazelab coffee will be open on Christmas Eve morning, too.